 Can an intensive package of support lift the ultra poor out of extreme poverty to a more stable state?
-This 24-month program provides beneficiaries with a holistic set of services including: livelihood trainings, productive asset transfers, consumption support, savings plans, and healthcare.
-By investing in this multifaceted approach, the program strives to eliminate the need for long-term safety net services.
-Spanning seven countries on three continents, the Ultra Poor Graduation program is being piloted around the globe.
-IPA is conducting randomized evaluations in India , Pakistan , Honduras , Peru , Ethiopia , Yemen , and Ghana to understand the impact of this innovative model.
+Graduation programs provide ultra-poor beneficiaries with a holistic set of services including: consumption support, new livelihoods (such as chickens or goats) provided as an asset transfer along with training on management of the assets, access to savings, and coaching visits over a 24-month period.
+IPA is conducting randomized evaluations of CGAP and Ford Foundation-sponsored graduation pilots in seven countries: India , Pakistan , Honduras , Peru , Ethiopia , Yemen , and Ghana .

 This project is a part of a set of evaluations, in partnership with CGAP and the Ford Foundation, that intends to determine whether the model, pioneered in Bangladesh, is effective in a range of contexts.